Power of Attorney

 With a Power of Attorney, you can choose a loved one or close friend to help make decisions for you about money, health or both.
-It can be set up while you are still willing and able to make your own decisions and would only become ‘active’ when you decide, along with your lawyer or after medical advice.
-Powers of Attorney can only be registered by a lawyer or medical professional.
+It can be set up while you are still willing and able to make your own decisions and would only become ‘active’ when you decide, along with your solicitor or after medical advice.
+Powers of Attorney can only be registered by a solicitor or medical professional.

 There are three types of Power of Attorney available:

 - Continuing Power of Attorney, which grants powers to deal with money and/or property

 - Welfare Power of Atttorney, which grants powers to make decisions on health and personal welfare

 - Combined Power of Attorney, which provides for continuing and welfare powers

 We can advise on the right Power of Attorney to suit you and your circumstances.